With potted patio plants, container gardening allows you to enjoy the benefits of a broad range of garden plants, even in a small outdoor space.

 - Good Planning & Careful Work Create Container Gardens That Pop

-In this article, we will discuss a dozen of the top picks for creating a container garden that delivers powerful visual impact.
-We will also share tips to help you choose the right containers and set up your garden.
+We will also share tips about choosing the best plants for big pots outside, help you choose the right containers, and set up your garden.
 Read on to learn more.

 Plant Containers Put YOU In Control

-With container gardening, you can enjoy flower gardening, vegetable gardening and even growing dwarf versions of trees and shrubs.
+With container gardening, you can enjoy flowers, vegetables, and even growing dwarf versions of trees and shrubs.
 Imagine the possibilities for topiary plantings!

 12 High Impact Container Patio Plants